 OrthoPediatrics Corp. (the "Company") is a Delaware corporation, headquartered in Warsaw, Indiana, and organized in November 2007.
-The Company's Common Stock is traded on NASDAQ's Global Market System under the symbol KIDS.
+The Company's Common Stock is traded on the Nasdaq Global Market under the symbol KIDS.
 OrthoPediatrics Corp. is a medical device company committed to designing, developing and marketing anatomically appropriate implants and devices for children with orthopedic conditions, giving pediatric orthopedic surgeons and caregivers the ability to treat children with technologies specifically designed to meet their needs.
 Initially organized as an Indiana limited liability company on August 31, 2006, OrthoPediatrics Corp. was converted to a Delaware corporation on November 30, 2007.
-We sell our specialized products, including PediLoc®, PediPlates®, Cannulated Screws, PediFlexTM nail, PediNailTM, PediLoc® Tibia, ACL Reconstruction System, Locking Cannulated Blade, Locking Proximal Femur, RESPONSETM Spine, Bandloc and Pediguard and Pediatric Nailing Platform | Femur, to various hospitals and medical facilities throughout the United States and various international markets.
+We sell our specialized products, including PediLoc[®], PediPlates[®], Cannulated Screws, PediFlex[TM] nail, PediNail[TM], PediLoc[®] Tibia, ACL Reconstruction System, Locking Cannulated Blade, Locking Proximal Femur, Spica Tables, RESPONSE Spine, BandLoc, Pediguard, Pediatric Nailing Platform | Femur, Orthex and QuickPackTM, to various hospitals and medical facilities throughout the United States and various international markets.
 We currently use a contract manufacturing model for the manufacturing of implants and related surgical instrumentation.

-In early 2017, we expanded operations and established legal entities in the United Kingdom (UK), Australia and New Zealand permitting us to sell under an agency model direct to local hospitals in these countries.
+In early 2017, we expanded operations and established legal entities in the United Kingdom (UK), Australia and New Zealand, permitting us to sell under an agency model directly to local hospitals in these countries.
 Operations began in the United Kingdom on April 3, 2017, in Australia on May 1, 2017 and New Zealand on July 1, 2017.
-In September 2018, we further expanded operations in Canada selling direct to local hospitals.
+In September 2018, we further expanded operations in Canada selling directly to local hospitals, and in January 2019 we expanded to Belgium and the Netherlands.
+Additionally, in March 2019 we established a holding company and an operating company in the Netherlands that are expected to enhance our operations in Europe.